YoYoFuMedia Online Marketing Company Icon

 The clinics we work with typically see a ROI positive return within the first 60 to 90 days, often during the first month.
 We’ve had dental implant clients earn back four months of ad spend from a single implant patient.
 We’ve had a cosmetic dentist who only does veneers, a service that’s notoriously hard to market because there’s no referral pipeline for it, generate roughly $200,000 in monthly revenue potential from one campaign cycle.

 The flip side is that Google Ads punishes mistakes.
 If your account is set up wrong, you will pay for clicks from dental hygienist students, dental school applicants, dentists researching competitor pricing, and people looking up “dentist salary.”
-We’ve seen new clients come to us spending $4,000 a month and getting zero calls that result in actual patient appointments.
+We’ve seen new clients come to us, spending $4,000 a month and getting zero calls that result in actual patient appointments.
 Not because Google Ads doesn’t work, but because their previous agency targeted broad-match keywords and forgot to add a negative keyword list.

 Understanding the keywords these patients use to find dentists on search pages and how the Google Ads platform works is the key to your private practice’s success.

 It is important to know that Google ad campaigns (formerly known as Google Adwords) run on a Pay-Per-Click, or PPC system.
-This means that you only pay when someone clicks on your dental PPC ad, therefore there isn’t too much to lose by running these ads.
+This means that you only pay when someone clicks on your dental PPC ad, there isn’t too much to lose by running these ads.
 So if your PPC ad is so bad that no one clicks on it, you won’t get charged for it.

 Ready to begin your Google Ads for Dentists journey?